Cookiee Kawaii

-Vanice Palmer (born August 5, 1993), known professionally as Cookiee Kawaii, is an American singer.
+Vanice Brittany Palmer (born August 5, 1993), known professionally as Cookiee Kawaii, is an American singer.
 She is best known for her song "Vibe (If I Back It Up)", which became popular on TikTok in 2020.
 After the song went viral, she signed to Empire, and released her debut studio album, Vanice, in 2021.

 Life and career

 Vanice Palmer was born on August 5, 1993, and raised in Irvington, New Jersey.
 Her parents are both DJs, who mostly played Chicago house music.
 She attended Catholic school, where she performed in choirs.
 At age 12, she began writing poetry and performing her poems over beats and in 2011, she started making her own music.
-She worked various jobs, including as a exotic dancer and a delivery driver for DoorDash and Uber Eats.
+She worked various jobs, including as a stripper and a delivery driver for DoorDash and Uber Eats.
 While she was homeless and living out of her car, she worked as a live-in caregiver.

 She began making music under the name Harajuku Cookiee, before changing it to Cookiee Kawa, and finally to Cookiee Kawaii, inspired by her love of cookies and anime.
 She released her debut project, Zen, in 2016.
 In July 2019, she released her debut mixtape Club Soda, Vol. 1.
 In February 2020, her breakout single, "Vibe (If I Back It Up)", went viral on TikTok after originally being released in March 2019, and was called one of the best songs of 2020 by Noisey and Vulture.

 She signed to Empire in March 2020, and released her second mixtape Club Soda, Vol. 2 in August 2020, which included "Vibe (If I Back It Up)".
 She released an animated music video for "Vibe (If I Back It Up)" in May 2020, a live-action music video for the song in August 2020, and a remix of the song featuring Tyga alongside a music video, also in August 2020.
 She released the single "Relax Your Mind" in May 2021.
 Her debut studio album, Vanice, was released on July 30, 2021 through Empire, preceded by the single "Press Play (Gamer Girl)".